warpas/juggernaut-project/README.md

     ✅ add Google Sheets API auth & basic get call

-    - isolate Google APIs auth code from Calendar and Sheets specific code
-        - reason: Google Sheets API has most of the same code for auth as Google Calendar API
-    - streamline public interfaces
+    ✅ isolate Google APIs auth code from Calendar and Sheets specific code ✅ reason: Google Sheets API has most of the same code for auth as Google Calendar API ✅ streamline public interfaces
     - add tests
     - specify the shape of v1.0

 4. After v1.0

-    - move to Github issues after this point
+    - move to Github issues after this point (unlikely, because it's unnecessary overhead)

 5. Nice to have, but not necessary.
 Idea bag:

-    - add the function for copying all events from one calendar to another calendar
+    - add the function for copying all events from one calendar to another calendar ✅ add functionality for copying all events for one day between calendars
         - reson: I've got some legacy calendars that I want to get rid of
     - add the ability to specify the calendar receiving input without messing with config files
         - add a query for a list of all calendars from Google Calendar if possible